Worm in the eye: video shows the case of loiasis, a rare disease in Brazil | Science and Health

 Outside the African continent, the loa loa is extremely rare, but at least one case has already been described in Brazil: in 2012, Unifesp doctors reported the first case of the disease in the country – in a woman originally from Cameroon.
 She was treated.

 Paulo Schor explains that, in Brazil, toxoplasma, which causes toxoplasmosis, is the most worrying parasite.
-The worm has a “preference” for central nervous system tissue – like the worm. retina, which can lead to blindness.
+The microorganism has a “preference” for the tissue of the central nervous system – such as that of the retina, which can lead to blindness.

 “The retina is a place that has a lot of this nervous tissue, with a lot of myelin. [toxoplasma] go there and stay closed in this region.
 Every now and then it opens, and we have a really big attack on our immune system.
 The reaction is so great that it destroys the surrounding tissue,” explains Schor.